 About

-The Northern Health Futures (NortHFutures) Hub is a cross-sector consortium of over fifty partners in higher education, health and social care, industry, and the public and voluntary sectors.
-The Hub is run out of Open Lab in Newcastle University’s School of Computing.
-The Hub facilitates responsible research, innovation and training surrounding healthcare technologies and digital health to address unmet health and care needs and inequalities in the North East and North Cumbria (NENC) region of the United Kingdom (UK).
+The Hub is led out of Open Lab in the School of Computing at Newcastle University.
+The Hub facilitates responsible research, innovation and training on healthcare technologies and digital health to address unmet health and care needs and inequalities in the North East and North Cumbria (NENC) region of the UK.

 The Hub’s activities are underpinned by the principles of community and people-centred approaches to digital health research and innovation, to ensure outputs are usable and useful to diverse stakeholders.
 This is enabled by our close cooperation with the Voluntary, Social and Community Enterprise (VCSE) sector, and regular Public and Patient Involvement and Engagement (PPIE) and oversight.